VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 ## Executing the solvers

-To Execute the solvers, you must run the generated unit tests.
+To execute the solvers, you must run the generated unit tests.
 You can run them using the Test Explorer in Visual Studio.

 The Step1WithExample and Step2WithExample unit tests load the example.txt file, call the Parse and Solve method and compare